blauwiggle/SDI/DNS/DNS.md

 ## **Installing bind9**

-We have to install the server and it's utilities to run the bind9 DNS server.
+We had to install the server and it's utilities to run the bind9 DNS server.

 ```
 apt install bind9